Eyedness

 Texas finally got the votes counted.
 The net result is that Obama actually won Texas.
 Clinton got four delegates more than he did in the primary but he beat her by nine delegates in the caucus.
 Between Texas, Wyoming, and Mississippi, he now has a bigger lead in delegates than he had before March 4.

 As an armchair (business) strategist, I have to say that Hillary’s attempt to claim him as her VP was a clever, if hilariously transparent, attempt to draw attention away from the fact that he is winning no matter how you slice it.
-Let me be sappy and quote the Yes We Can Song (which itself quotes Obama).
+Let me be sappy and quote (which itself quotes Obama).
 It seems quite apropos here: